turris-cz/dev-detect/README.md

 ### Watch list

-By default `dev-detect` only detect devices on internal lan bridge (`br-lan`), however it can be configured to check multiple interfaces.
+By default `dev-detect` only detect devices on internal lan bridges (`br-lan`, `br-guest_turris`), however it can be configured to check multiple interfaces.

 To add another network interface to watch list, append `list ifaces <interface>` line to `watchlist` section.